 The accompanying Consolidated Financial Statements include the accounts of The Jones Financial Companies, L.L.L.P. and all wholly-owned subsidiaries (collectively, the "Partnership").
 All material intercompany balances and transactions have been eliminated in consolidation.
 Non-controlling minority interests are accounted for under the equity method.
-The results of the Partnership's subsidiaries in Canada for the three month periods ended February 29, 2016 and February 28, 2015 are included in the Partnership's Consolidated Financial Statements because of the timing of the Partnership's financial reporting process.
+The results of the Partnership's subsidiaries in Canada for the three and six month periods ended May 31, 2016 and 2015 are included in the Partnership's Consolidated Financial Statements because of the timing of the Partnership's financial reporting process.

-The Partnership's principal operating subsidiary, Edward D. Jones & Co., L.P. ("Edward Jones"), is a registered brokerdealer in the United States ("U.S.") and one of Edward Jones' subsidiaries is a registered securities dealer in Canada.
+The Partnership's principal operating subsidiary, Edward D. Jones & Co., L.P. ("Edward Jones"), is a registered broker-dealer and investment adviser in the United States ("U.S.") and one of Edward Jones' subsidiaries is a registered securities dealer in Canada.
 Through these entities, the Partnership primarily serves individual investors in the U.S. and Canada.
 Edward Jones primarily derives its revenues from the retail brokerage business through the distribution of mutual fund shares, fees related to assets held by and account services provided to its clients, including investment advisory services, the purchase or sale of securities and insurance products, and principal transactions.
 The Partnership conducts business throughout the U.S. and Canada with its clients, various brokers, dealers, clearing organizations, depositories and banks.
-Trust services are offered to Edward Jones' U.S. clients through Edward Jones Trust Company ("Trust Co."), a whollyowned subsidiary of the Partnership.
+Trust services are offered to Edward Jones' U.S. clients through Edward Jones Trust Company ("Trust Co."), a wholly-owned subsidiary of the Partnership.
 Olive Street Investment Advisers, L.L.C. ("Olive Street"), a wholly-owned subsidiary of the Partnership, provides investment advisory services to the sub-advised mutual funds in the Bridge Builder Trust (the "Trust").

 The Consolidated Financial Statements have been prepared on the accrual basis of accounting in conformity with accounting principles generally accepted in the U.S. ("GAAP") which require the use of certain estimates by management in determining the Partnership's assets, liabilities, revenues and expenses.
 Actual results could differ from these estimates.
+The Partnership has evaluated subsequent events through the date these Consolidated Financial Statements were issued and identified no matters requiring disclosure.